How to arrange a will in Dubai?

 Testators owning property in Dubai and/or other emirates (e.g., Abu Dhabi) can register their wills with a court in Dubai.
 Prior to the establishment of the DIFC Wills and Probate Registry in 2015, all wills created by expatriates in Dubai had to be registered in such a way.

 At present, the testator is allowed to combine different wills.
-For example, a DIFC will can be registered for appointing children’s guardians and distributing testator’s property located in Dubai, whereas a will registered with a court in Dubai can arrange the distribution of property located in other emirates.
+For example, a DIFC will be registered for appointing children’s guardians and distributing testator’s property located in Dubai, whereas a will registered with a court in Dubai can arrange the distribution of property located in other emirates.
 A will in testator’s country of citizenship regulates the inheritance of the property located in that country.

 A will notarized by a public notary

 Expatriates living in other emirates and not owning any estate in Dubai may create a will and notarize it with a notary public in the UAE.
 Such a document must comply with the laws of testator’s home country.
-However, taking into account that the UAE notary public may not have knowledge about the laws of testator’s home country, expatriates are advised to use the services of a legal adviser familiar with the laws governing their wills.
+However, taking into account that the UAE notary public may not have knowledge about the laws of testator’s home country, expatriates are advised to use the services of a legal advisor familiar with the laws governing their wills.

 Leaving no will